Taiwoogbonyomi/yoga-wellness/README.md

 This is the website for yoga classes named "Yoga Wellness".
-It is designed to be functional and responsive on all devices, this helps users to be able to book in their yoga session from anywhere and any size of device.
+It is designed to be functional and responsive on all devices, this helps users to be able to book in their yoga session from anywhere and on any size of device.

 ![fully responsive website example image](assets/images/amiresponsive.png)